brigand/react-mixin/README.md

 ## Should I use es6 classes?

-It seems to be the future with createClass becoming legacy.
-It's best if everyone uses one pattern for better or worse.
-That said, `createClass` isn't going anywhere in the near future.
+It seems to be the future with `createClass` becoming legacy.
+It's best if everyone uses one pattern for better or worse. `createClass` is being removed from React core in 16.0.0, but you can still install it as a separate package.

 [1]: https://github.com/brigand/smart-mixin